ismaHenzel/RustGuiCalculator/README.md

 # RustGuiCalculator
+< The code is not a final version >
 A calculator using Rust with webview to create a interface with html, css and js A usage example here: